 don’t have to be inside an async function directly to have this error occur.
 If

-you have called a synchronous function directly from an asynchronous function
+you have called a sync function directly from an async function,

-can also occur, as your code is still running in an asynchronous context.
+because your code is still running in a thread with an active event loop, even

 If you encounter this error, you should fix your code to not call the offending

-in its own, synchronous function, and call that using
+functions in its own, sync function, and call that using

-asgiref.sync.async_to_sync, or any other preferred way of running
+asgiref.sync.sync_to_async() (or any other way of running sync code in

-context - for example, it is being forced on you by an external environment,
+if the requirement is forced on you by an external environment, such as in a

-and you are sure there is no chance of it being run concurrently (e.g. you are
+Jupyter notebook.
+If you are sure there is no chance of the code being run

-in a Jupyter notebook), then you can disable the warning with the
+context, then you can disable the warning by setting the

 If you enable this option and there is concurrent access to the async-unsafe parts of Django, you may suffer data loss or corruption.
 Be very careful and do not use this in production environments.